Weather Thermometers – What They Are And How They Work

 We highlighted its many advantages in this section, and although it is not without its drawbacks, it is by far the digital thermometer of choice for use in measuring ambient temperature in weather stations.

-There are other technologies used for measuring temperature, but are so rare and almost never used that there is no need to pay any attention to them in this article.
+There are other technologies used for measuring temperature, but they are so rare and almost never used that there is no need to pay any attention to them in this article.

-Now that we covered all weather thermometers in detail and you know how each one works, all that is left to do is to see which one is used in what type of weather station.
+Now that we have covered all weather thermometers in detail and you know how each one works, all that is left to do is to see which one is used in what type of weather station.

-The Thermometers Used In Different Weather Stations
+The Specific Thermometers Used In Different Weather Stations

 In the previous sections, we covered a wide variety of thermometers used in old and new weather stations.
 To stay relevant, though, we will now mainly focus on thermometers used in modern weather stations.
 (Even though “old technology” thermometers are still very popular and widely used in many modern weather stations.)